Unknown's avatar

 • Remove an edge between F5-F5, or F5-F6 or 😦 F5-F7+

-• And search for a contradiction to the hypothesis that there exist maps that cannot be colored with four colors
+• Analyze all combinations of colors along the new shoreline of the reduced maps, and search for a contradiction to the hypothesis that there exist maps that cannot be colored with four colors

 C6000 Fullerene: a playground for the Four Color Theorem coloring algorithm